-Mr. Tao Li, our Chairman and CEO may not devote all his time to our business.
+Mr. Zhuoyu "Richard" Li, our Chairman and CEO may not devote all his time to our business.

-Our Chairman and CEO, Mr. Tao Li, also serves as Chairman of Xi'an Techteam Science & Technology Industry (Group) Co.
-Ltd., a company engaged in hi-tech application fields in China, Chairman and CEO of Xi'an Techteam Investment Holding (Group) Co., Ltd, a holding company for certain entities such as Gem Grain, and Chairman of Kingtone Wirelessinfo Solution Holding Ltd, a publicly-traded, China-based developer and provider of mobile enterprise solutions.
+Our Chairman and CEO, Mr. Zhuoyu "Richard" Li, also serves as Chairman of Xi'an Techteam Science & Technology Industry (Group) Co.
+Ltd., a company engaged in hi-tech application fields in China, and Chairman and CEO of Xi'an Techteam Investment Holding (Group) Co., Ltd., a holding company for certain entities such as Gem Grain.
 This may give rise to further allocation of Mr. Li's time to each business.
 While Mr. Li anticipates having sufficient time to devote to our business, a lack of adequate time spent by him on our business may adversely affect our business, financial condition, results of operations and share price.